Roald87/TwinCatChangelog/docs/functions/TF5420_tc3_motion_pick-and-place.md

 ## Version 3.1.6.3

--   New function blocks for spatial transformations, i.e. for changing the reference system (`MC_SetCoordinateTransform`) and for conveyor tracking (`MC_TrackConveyorBelt`).
+-   New function blocks for spatial transformations, that is for changing the reference system (`MC_SetCoordinateTransform`) and for conveyor tracking (`MC_TrackConveyorBelt`).
 -

 ## Version 3.1.4.4